 Get the most from your contract pharmacies

-Contract pharmacies are critically important for optimizing the savings and revenue that your health system can generate with a well-managed 340B program.
+Contract pharmacies are critically important for optimizing the savings and revenue that your health system can generate with well-managed 340B programs.
 They’re also an important extension of your overall care of, and for, your outpatients.
 Increasing the number of independent pharmacies serving as contract pharmacies enhances your ability to offer your outpatients options and convenience in filing their prescriptions.

 While you can’t steer patients toward specific pharmacies, you can certainly make your patients aware of the options available to them.
 Which is why maximizing the number of 340B contract pharmacies in a network should also maximize prescription-replenishment savings and revenue for eligible hospitals; at least in theory.
 In practice, we’ve found that to be far from the case.